-Stephanie brings over 35 years of teaching experience to her programs and workshops at centers like Kripalu, the New England School of Feng Shui, Insight Events, and DailyOM.
+Stephanie brings over 35 years of teaching experience to her programs at centers worldwide including Kripalu, the New England School of Feng Shui, and Insight Events.
 Her passion is transforming a program that "you take" into one that "takes you" on a nourishing and revealing journey of your most clear and spacious self.
-From half-day, week-long, and online, there something to support everyone in feeling lighter and in the flow.
+From lectures and workshops to residential retreats and online courses there something to support everyone in feeling lighter …

 Your Spacious Self integrates the depth and teachings of the original award-winning book with all-new nourishing lessons and daily practices in slowing down, simplifying, and self-care.
-If Anne Lamott and the Artist’s Way went on a clearing journey together, it would be this jewel of a book!
+If Anne Lamott and the Artist’s Way took a clearing journey together, it would be this jewel of a book!

-Get a volume discount for your book group or …
+Get a volume discount for your book …